mo7mmed77/Traffic-Signs-Classifier/writeup_template.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43.

-#### 2. Include an exploratory visualization of the dataset.
+####  Exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data images represented in each class of the traffic sign.
+For some classes the number of image are high which will result in high accuracy prediction for that class.

-![alt text][image1]
+![alt text][./plots/Histogram_of_classes.png]

 ### Design and Test a Model Architecture